RolexCopyright © Notice

 Rolex and other brands

-In 1907 Wilsdorf opened an office in La Chaux-de-Fonds for marketing purposes.
-Wishing to create his own brand he started using this Swiss office to register brand names.
+In 1907 Hans Wilsdorf opened an office in La Chaux-de-Fonds for marketing purposes.
+Wishing to create his own brand he started using this Swiss office to register brand names in Switzerland.
 The first he name he chose to register was "Lusitania", on 1 November 1907.
-Lusitania was an ocean liner launched by the British Cunard Line in 1906, the biggest, fastest and most luxurious liner in the world at the time.
+Lusitania was an ocean liner launched by the British Cunard Line in 1906, she was the biggest, fastest and most luxurious liner in the world at the time.
 In 1915 Lusitania was torpedoed and sunk by a German U-boat, an event that brought America into the Great War on the side of the Allies, but by then Wilsdorf had long since lost interest in the name.

 First registration of the Rolex name in 1908